NickKaparinos/VPTree-and-KDTree-kNN-search/README.md

 ## Nick Kaparinos
 ## 2020

-VPTree and KDTree construction and knn search
+VPTree and KDTree construction and kNN search

 VP Tree is constructed using CUDA

 Parallel knn search is conducted for every point in the dataset using Open MP

-knn results are validated using brute force
+kNN results are validated using brute force